 Who is involved?

-Stirchley Co-operative Development (SCD) has been developed over the last half-decade by local workers co-operatives Birmingham Bike Foundry, Loaf Bakery & Cookery School and Artefact Projects along with local housing co-operatives, Federici and Gung Ho.
-We are employing Accord, a housing association with a track record of building cost-conscious ecological co-operative housing, as a consultant on this project.
+Stirchley Co-operative Development (SCD) has been developed over the last seven years by local workers co-operatives Birmingham Bike Foundry, Loaf Bakery & Cookery School and Artefact Projects along with local housing co-operatives.
+We are supported by GreenSquareAccord, a housing association with a track record of building cost-conscious ecological co-operative housing, as a consultant on this project.

 We bought the land outright from Seven Capital and are not part of the development around Hazelwell Lane.